bt93/react-gallery-app/README.md

 # React Gallery App

 A React app that creates an image gallery.
+Instead of using the Flickr API, I chose to use the [Unsplash API](https://unsplash.com/).
+You can create an access key [here](https://unsplash.com/developers).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).